AliNiitsu93/AndroidFirstProject/READ ME.md

   - Select android device or VM device and run app.

-## Practice 1: Understanding Android studio
+## Practice 1: Understanding Android studio and basic Kotlin syntax
 * Quick review over basic syntax and making sure that android studio is fully functional
 * https://www.youtube.com/watch?v=SXLmr4Qp4OM
 * Skip as needed.
 First 3 hours is roughly syntax of kotlin which is relatively similar to Java